Chouffy/chouffy.github.io/notes/softwares/Good Softwares.md

 ## Duplicati

 A very good backup solution, if you have a good storage provider.

-Command | Usage
--|-
-`Duplicati.CommandLine.exe test <storage-URL> all`|Test every backup
+In Ubuntu, installed in `/usr/lib/duplicati/`, and use `'` in command line Documentation for command line is [here](https://duplicati.readthedocs.io/en/latest/04-using-duplicati-from-the-command-line/)

 * [Command-line Duplicati Client](https://pypi.org/project/duplicati-client/)